forguncyglobal/forguncyglobal.github.io/docs/4-getting-started/2-sample-(templates).md

 [Download](/assets/sample-projects/04BugSystem.fgcproj){: .btn .btn-green .mr-2 }
 </span>

+A system for reporting and managing bugs in application development.
+You can manage the status of reported bugs.
+You can refer to the bugs you have reported or the bugs you are in charge of by changing the conditions.

 <!-- ![bug-system](/assets/images/sample-templates/04BugSystem.png) -->

 <img src="/assets/images/sample-templates/04BugSystem.png" style="max-width: 480px; width: 100%; filter: drop-shadow(0.2vw 0.2vw 0.2vw grey);">